 HER: Before our last trip to Jamaica, I went for a session of laser hair removal.
 It was a thoughtful Christmas gift from you.
-You knew I hated the red bikini bumps, and the last time I had a bikini wax, it was so painful I swore I’d never do it again.
-Lasers, you thought, were a painless alternative.
-Let me correct that misconception before our readers run out to sign up.
-It hurt like a bitch.
+You knew I hated the red bikini bumps, and the last time I had the area waxed, it was so painful I swore I’d never do it again.
+Lasers, you thought, might be a less-excruciating alternative.
+Well, let me correct that misconception before our readers run out to sign up.
+It hurts like a bitch.

 HIM: I’m so sorry, sweetie.

 HER: I know your heart was in the right place.
 We women have a complicated relationship with body hair.
 On one hand, we’re told it’s unsightly and we go to crazy lengths to be rid of it.
 On the other hand, some feel that this obsession is giving in to a form of social oppression.

 HIM: Well, if you think it’s solely a female problem, think again.
 If you’ve ever encountered the term ‘manscaping’, you know that men are obsessing with their body hair as well.
 The male ideal of physical beauty has been a hairless one since at least the highpoint of Greek civilization 2,500 years ago.
 Except for a brief cultural moment in the 1970s, that is, around the time of the Burt Reynolds Cosmopolitan centerfold.